k-jingyang/firecracker-cp/README.md

    - Should verify what happens if we don't create it.
 But seems like we have to create it.
 3. CNI plugins are meant to be chained.
    - In the example provided by in [firecracker-go-sdk](https://github.com/firecracker-microvm/firecracker-go-sdk#), `ptp`, `host-local`, `firewall`, and `tc-redirect-tap` are used
-4. `/etc/cni/conf.d/*.conflist` is a convention for CNI configs
+4. Firecracker searches for CNI configuration under `/etc/cni/conf.d/`

 ## To run